single-spa/import-map-overrides/README.md

   like react when the import-map-overrides ui is active.
 The presence of that attribute turns on this feature.
   For example, if you have `react` in your import map pointing to https://cdn.jsdelivr.net/npm/react/umd/react.production.min.js the dev-libs attribute will automatically override it to https://cdn.jsdelivr.net/npm/react/umd/react.development.js.
+  You can also turn this feature on/off via localStorage. `localStorage.setItem('import-map-overrides-dev-libs', false)` will forcibly turn this feature off, while calling it with `true` will turn it on.
  -->
 <import-map-overrides-full
   show-when-local-storage="overrides-ui"